ebshimizu/Lumiverse/README.md

 multiple interfaces at the same time.

 ## Build instructions
+Please note that the current master version is not stable.
-Note that the latest stable version is [v1.1](https://github.com/ebshimizu/Lumiverse/tree/v1.1)
+The latest stable version is [v1.1](https://github.com/ebshimizu/Lumiverse/tree/v1.1)

 * Install CMake (>=2.8 suggested, >=2.6 required)
 * Install build dependencies for specific modules: